 Now that we’ve clarified the leaves, let’s move on to practice.

 Harvest on a dry day to minimise moisture in the plant.
 As with all edible leaves, it’s best to pick them in spring before the flowering process begins, ensuring maximum active compounds in the harvested part.
-So, for artichokes, gather the leaves before flower stalks appear—if you already see small budding artichokes, chances are the plant has directed all its energy into producing them at the expense of the leaves.
+For artichokes, this means collecting the leaves before flower stems appear—if you already see small budding artichokes, the plant has likely diverted all its energy to producing them at the expense of the leaves.

 harvesting artichoke leaves